 Now that I have already spent all of next months wage on all this super kawaii stuff, I must say that I am more excited about our trip than when I first started this post.
 So if anyone out there has any Japan tips, tricks or must-do's please let me know in the comments section!
 I would love to hear any recommendations on places to go, food, drink and anything you can think of!

-Crafter.
-Anime Lover.
+Creator.
+Anime Watcher.
+Manga Reader.
 Cat Lady.
-Ghibli Enthusiast.
+Ghibli Lover.
+Colour Enthusiast.
 Hufflepuff.